maitreverge/minishell_101/ressources/maitreverge/README.md

 The `signal` function is a standard C function that sets a function to handle a signal.

-- ***Function Description***:: `signal` sets a function to handle a signal.
+- ***Function Description***: `signal` sets a function to handle a signal.
 The function (or action) to be called when the signal occurs is passed as the second argument.
 It returns the previous action for the signal, or `SIG_ERR` if an error occurs.

 - ***Prototype***: `void (*signal(int sig, void (*func)(int)))(int);`